 Wondering why does the performance of your Android phone drop over time?
-Our smartphones get rusty over time because we are adding photos, videos and bloating our phones with dozens of third-party apps which keep running in the background while making it cumbersome for the system to run smoothly.
-You have to take certain measures time to time to speed up your android phone.
+Our smartphones get rusty over time because we are adding photos, videos and bloatware on our phones with dozens of third-party apps which keep running in the background while making it cumbersome for the system to run smoothly.
+You have to take certain measures from time to time to speed up your android phone.

 There are apps which trigger various other apps thus creating a chain reaction that puts a lot of load on the processing of the smartphone.
 It becomes a struggle for even an octa-core phone to manage.

-If you are thinking of switching your phone because of under-performing, just give the following tips a try and we are hopeful your gadget will be back on track.
+If you are thinking of switching your phone because of under-performing issues, just give the following tips a try and we are hopeful your gadget will be back on track.

 Identify Your Problem

-The foremost thing is to find out what is causing your phone to slow down and lag.
+The foremost thing in order to speed up your android phone is to find out what is causing it to slow down and lag.
 There may be a specific app which is causing the lag or there may be too much data on your phone.
-Whatever it may be, you first need to identify the cause of slow performance of your phone.
+Whatever it may be, you first need to identify the cause of the slow performance of your phone.

 There are several apps in the play store that can help you with that by identifying which of the apps are consuming most of your phone’s resources.
 Simple System Monitor and Trepn Profiler are two of the best apps for this purpose.

 Simple System Monitor app tells you the real-time usage of CPU by all the apps so you know which app is consuming more resources.
-It also tells mobile data usage and battery temperature as well.
-Once you have identified the problem behind slowing down your phone, you can move on to the following solutions to speed up your android.
+It also tells us about mobile data usage and battery temperature.
+Once you have identified the problem, you can move on to the following solutions to speed up your android.

 Clear RAM, Cache, and Device Storage